-The MSC approach means everyone can play a part in protecting the future of our oceans and fish stocks, while enjoying seafood, not avoiding it.
+The MSC approach means everyone can play a part in protecting the future of our oceans and fish stocks while enjoying seafood, not avoiding it.

 Here's how it works:

-that meet the MSC Standard are independently certified as sustainable
+Fisheries that meet the MSC Standard are independently certified as sustainable

-choose MSC certified sustainable seafood
+Retailers and restaurants choose to sell and serve MSC certified sustainable seafood

-assures consumers that only seafood from an MSC certified fishery is sold with the blue MSC label
+A certified supply chain assures consumers that only seafood from an MSC certified fishery is sold with the blue MSC label

-preferentially purchase seafood with the blue MSC label
+Consumers preferentially purchase seafood with the blue MSC label

-for MSC certified seafood increases
+Market demand for MSC certified seafood increases

-choose to improve their practices and volunteer to be assessed to the MSC Standard
+More fisheries choose to improve their practices and volunteer to be assessed to the MSC Standard